 Cheer on the Edenton Steamers

 The Edenton Steamers play at Historic Hicks Field, which was built as a WPA project in 1939.
 The main structure is a wooden grandstand and is the last remaining one in North Carolina.
 Cheer on the Edenton Steamers during the summer in this historic stadium.
+Be sure to grab kettle corn and a local brew from the concessions while you are there cheering on the home team!

 Photo via Edenton Steamers